School Based Apprenticeship or Traineeship (SBAT)

 Finding suitable employment is done in partnership between the student and the atEAST team.

-Students must first complete a minimum of two weeks work experience in their chosen field, including safe@work training.
+Students must first complete a minimum of two weeks work experience in their chosen field, including [email protected] training.
 Students are then required to provide a list of potential employers that are local to them and they are interested in working for.
 This helps to minimise transportation related obstacles, and offers students an opportunity to research what potential employers might be able to offer in terms of specialisations etc.

 The atEAST team will contact potential employers, explain the program benefits and incentives, and attempt to arrange a work trial for the student.
 On completion of the students’ agreed work trial period, the atEAST team will contact the employer and collect feedback on the student’s performance, as well as determine the outcome of the trial.